flectra-hq/flectra/doc/reference/testing.rst

     Test methods must start with ``test_``

-.. autoclass:: odoo.tests.common.Form
+.. autoclass:: flectra.tests.common.Form
     :members:

-.. autoclass:: odoo.tests.common.M2MProxy
+.. autoclass:: flectra.tests.common.M2MProxy
     :members: add, remove, clear

-.. autoclass:: odoo.tests.common.O2MProxy
+.. autoclass:: flectra.tests.common.O2MProxy
     :members: new, edit, remove

 Running tests
 -------------

-Tests are automatically run when installing or updating modules if :option:`--test-enable <odoo-bin --test-enable>` was enabled when starting the Odoo server.
+Tests are automatically run when installing or updating modules if :option:`--test-enable <flectra-bin --test-enable>` was enabled when starting the Flectra server.

 .. _unittest documentation: https://docs.python.org/3/library/unittest.html

 Test selection
 --------------

-In Odoo, Python tests can be tagged to facilitate the test selection when running tests.
+In Flectra, Python tests can be tagged to facilitate the test selection when running tests.

-Subclasses of :class:`odoo.tests.common.BaseCase` (usually through :class:`~odoo.tests.common.TransactionCase`,
+Subclasses of :class:`flectra.tests.common.BaseCase` (usually through :class:`~flectra.tests.common.TransactionCase`,
-:class:`~odoo.tests.common.SavepointCase` or
+:class:`~flectra.tests.common.SavepointCase` or
-:class:`~odoo.tests.common.HttpCase`) are automatically tagged with ``standard``, ``at_install`` and their source module's name by default.
+:class:`~flectra.tests.common.HttpCase`) are automatically tagged with ``standard``, ``at_install`` and their source module's name by default.

 Invocation
 ^^^^^^^^^^

-:option:`--test-tags <odoo-bin --test-tags>` can be used to select/filter tests to run on the command-line.
+:option:`--test-tags <flectra-bin --test-tags>` can be used to select/filter tests to run on the command-line.

-This option defaults to ``+standard`` meaning tests tagged ``standard`` (explicitly or implicitly) will be run by default when starting Odoo with :option:`--test-enable <odoo-bin --test-enable>`.
+This option defaults to ``+standard`` meaning tests tagged ``standard`` (explicitly or implicitly) will be run by default when starting Flectra with :option:`--test-enable <flectra-bin --test-enable>`.

-When writing tests, the :func:`~odoo.tests.common.tagged` decorator can be used on **test classes** to add or remove tags.
+When writing tests, the :func:`~flectra.tests.common.tagged` decorator can be used on **test classes** to add or remove tags.

 The decorator's arguments are tag names, as strings.

-.. danger:: :func:`~odoo.tests.common.tagged` is a class decorator, it has no
+.. danger:: :func:`~flectra.tests.common.tagged` is a class decorator, it has no
             effect on functions or methods

 Tags can be prefixed with the minus (``-``) sign, to *remove* them instead of